syncfusion-content/wpf-docs/wpf/Diagram/Commands/Zoom.md

 ## Reset

-The [`Reset`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_Reset) command is used to reset horizontal Offset, vertical Offset, and zoom level of the Diagram.
-If you want to customize the Reset command, you can use the [IReset](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ResetParameter.html) as parameter.
+The [`Reset`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_Reset) command is used to reset Horizontal Offset, Vertical Offset, and Zoom Level of the Diagram.
+If you want to customize the `Reset` command, you can use parameter of type [Reset](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ResetParameter.html).

 ### ResetParameter

-The [Reset](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ResetParameter.html) parameter is used to define the behavior of the Reset Command.
+The `Reset` parameter is used to define the behavior of the Reset Command.

 | Reset Enum Values | Description |
 | --- | --- |